 I. Conviction of certain crimes:

-Crimes involving moral turpitude, include: intent to commit fraud, theft (and to permanently steal property from the rightful owner), as well as crimes that cause or threaten great bodily (physical) harm to another individual.
-CIMTs also include some crimes that have “malice” (bad intent) as an element, and and some sex offenses in which “lewd intent” (inappropriate intent) is an element.
+Crimes involving moral turpitude include intent to commit fraud, theft (and to permanently steal property from the rightful owner), as well as crimes that cause or threaten great bodily (physical) harm to another individual.
+CIMTs also include some crimes that have “malice” (bad intent) as an element and some sex offenses in which “lewd intent” (inappropriate intent) is an element.

-More examples of CIMTs include: acts such as burglary with intent to permanently deprive another of property; assault with intent to cause serious physical harm; and aggravated DUI where the individual was knowingly driving on a suspended, cancelled, or revoked license.
+More examples of CIMTs include acts such as burglary with intent to permanently deprive another of property; assault with intent to cause serious physical harm; and aggravated DUI where the individual was knowingly driving on a suspended, canceled, or revoked license.
 Courts have also found sexual misconduct with a minor to be a crime involving moral turpitude for both inadmissibility and deportability purposes (Silva-Trevino v.
 Holder).

 The second criminal ground for inadmissibility for certain criminal convictions is a violation of any state, US, or any foreign nation’s law or regulation relating to a controlled substance (drug offenses) (as defined in section 102 of the Controlled Substances Act (21 U.S.C.
 802)).
 This includes conspiracy to commit this crime [in other words, if you attempted to commit the crime and failed].
 The Controlled Substance Act defines “controlled substance” as a drug or other substance, included in schedule I, II, III, IV, or V of part B of this subchapter.
 The term does not include distilled spirits, wine, malt beverages, or tobacco.
 For more information on drug-related inadmissibility, see the waiver section below.